denisa-ms/adx-analytics-fabric/docs/workshop.md

 # Introduction
 Suppose you own an e-commerce website selling bike accessories.
 You have millions of visitors a month, you want to analyze the website traffic, consumer patterns and predict sales.
-This workshop will walk you through the process of building an end-to-end Data Analytics Solution for your e-commerce website using MS Fabric Real time Analytics.
+This workshop will walk you through the process of building an end-to-end Data Analytics Solution in **less than 1 HOUR**, for your e-commerce website using MS Fabric Real time Analytics.

 You will learn how to: